bepu/bepuphysics2/Documentation/StabilityTips.md

 Sometimes, though, you can't use tricks or hacks (as admirable as they are) to stabilize a simulation, or you just want very stiff and stable response.
 Sometimes you don't have enough control over the simulation to add specific countermeasures- user generated content is rarely simulation friendly.
 At this point, the solver just needs to run more frequently to compensate.

-The obvious way to increase the solver's execution rate is to call `Simulation.Timestep' more frequently with a smaller `dt` parameter.
+The obvious way to increase the solver's execution rate is to call `Simulation.Timestep` more frequently with a smaller `dt` parameter.
 If you can afford it, this is the highest quality option since it also performs collision detection more frequently.

-If you're only concerned about solver stability, then you can instead use the `SubsteppingTimestepper` or another custom ITimestepper that works similarly.
+If you're only concerned about solver stability, then you can instead use the `SubsteppingTimestepper` or another custom `ITimestepper` that works similarly.
 When calling `Simulation.Create`, pass the SubsteppingTimestepper with the desired number of substeps.
 For example, if the SubsteppingTimestepper uses 4 substeps and Simulation.Timestep is called at a rate of 60hz, then the solver and integrator will actually run at 240hz.
 Notably, because increasing the update rate is such a powerful stabilizer, you can usually drop the number of solver velocity iterations to save some simulation time.

 Using higher update rates can enable the simulation of otherwise impossible mass ratios, like 1000:1, even with fairly low velocity iterations.
 Here's a rope connected by 240hz frequency constraints with a 1000:1 mass ratio wrecking ball at the end, showing how the number of substeps affects quality: